C# Disable CTRL-ALT-DEL, ALT-TAB, ALT-F4, Start Menu and so on...

 }

-I hope you enjoyed my article and that you found some useful bits.
-I tried to collect all the information I managed to find during my research on this topic.
+I hope you found some useful bits in here.
+I tried to pull together everything I found during my research on this topic.